otobongfp/repoLens/README.md

 # RepoLens

-RepoLens is a full-stack codebase visualization and AI analysis tool.
-It helps developers understand, navigate, and improve large codebases by providing interactive visualizations, dependency graphs, function flows, and AI-powered code quality insights.
+> **Learn, Build, Improve**

+RepoLens is an **open-source education and developer improvement platform**.
+It helps learners, students, and developers **understand codebases, complete coding tasks, get scored on their work, and continuously improve** through AI-powered feedback and visualization tools.

+Whether you're a beginner learning to code, a student completing assignments, or a developer navigating a large codebase, RepoLens provides the tools to **learn, practice, and grow**.

+---

-## Features
+## ✨ Features

+### 🧑‍🏫 Learning & Education

+- **Learning Paths** – structured challenges and project-based tasks to guide learners.
+- **Task Management** – create, assign, and track coding exercises or projects.
+- **Automated Scoring** – correctness tests, style checks, and AI-driven evaluations.
+- **Progress Tracking** – dashboards showing improvement, scores, and completion rates.
+- **AI Feedback & Hints** – contextual suggestions, resources, and improvement tips.

+### 🔍 Code Understanding

-- **Code Graph Visualization**: Explore your codebase as a graph of files, functions, classes, and imports.
+- **Code Graph Visualization** – explore files, functions, classes, and imports as an interactive graph.
-- **Dependency Matrix**: See file-to-file import relationships in a matrix view.
+- **Dependency Matrix** – view file-to-file import relationships in a clear matrix view.
-- **Function Flow**: Visualize function call chains and cross-file interactions.
+- **Function Flow** – trace function calls across files and modules.
-- **Heatmap**: Identify code hotspots and complexity visually.
+- **Heatmaps** – visually identify complexity hotspots in the codebase.
-- **AI Code Analysis**: Get AI-generated code quality scores, vulnerability reports, and refactoring suggestions (powered by OpenAI).
+- **AI Code Insights** – detect vulnerabilities, measure quality, and receive refactoring suggestions.

-- **Modern UI**: Built with Next.js, React, and D3.js for a beautiful, interactive experience.
+### 👥 Collaboration & Community

+- **Assignments for Educators** – instructors can create tasks, auto-grade submissions, and share resources.
+- **Peer & AI Review** – students and developers receive both human and AI feedback.
+- **Open Learning** – learn from public repos and share your progress.

+---

-## Architecture
+## 🏗️ Architecture

+RepoLens is a hybrid stack designed for extensibility:

-- **Frontend**: Next.js (React, TypeScript, D3.js)
+- **Frontend** – Next.js (React, TypeScript, D3.js) for interactive UI.
-- **Backend**: FastAPI (Python), for AI analysis
+- **Backend** – FastAPI (Python) for API and orchestration.
-- **Repolens-agent**: CLI Background agent (Rust), Tree-sitter for code parsing, and file analysis with local API exposed to web (Repo)[https://github.com/otobongfp/repolens-agent]
+- **Local Agent** – Rust (Axum) for secure, high-performance repo parsing and analysis.
+- **AI Layer** – OpenAI (or other LLMs) for feedback, scoring, and suggestions.
+- **Database** – PostgreSQL for user data, progress tracking, and reports.

+---

-## Quick Start
+## 🚀 Quick Start

 ### 1. Clone the repository